Lanzik/Lanzik/README.md

 </p>

 # 💫 About Me:
-Computer Engineering student at the University of Tehran.
+Computer Engineering student at University of Tehran.

 Currently learning how to train various deep learning models specifically for financial markets and data science applications.